vitest-dev/eslint-plugin-vitest/docs/rules/expect-expect.md

 # Enforce having expectation in test body (`vitest/expect-expect`)

-💼 This rule is enabled in the ✅ `recommended` config.
+💼 This rule is enabled in the `recommended-legacy` config.

 <!-- end auto-generated rule header -->